eduardoboucas/staticman/README.md

     APP_NAME := my-domain-com
     GITHUB_TOKEN := XXXXXXXYYYYYYYYYZZZZZZZZZZZ

-- Run `make setup` and hit `ENTER` when asked for a _passphrase_ (and to confirm it, so `ENTER` to times).
+- Run `make setup` and hit `ENTER` when asked for a _passphrase_ (and to confirm it, so `ENTER` two times).
 This should take care of setting up everything needed to expose your Staticman process to the public Internet

 ## Setting up the server on your own infrastructure